 As you pursue the Master of Science in Dietetics, you will have the opportunity to develop a project that is based on evidenced-based research.
 The project could be research-based or practice-based.
 Before starting on the major components of the course, a topic and project/writing timeline will be discussed and approved by the faculty adviser.
-The course instructor is also available for individual meetings throughout the semester.
-You will be encouraged to meet with a University of Northern Colorado Research Librarian during the capstone course.
+The course instructor is available for individual meetings throughout the semester.
+You will meet with a University of Northern Colorado Research Librarian during the capstone course.
 If your capstone project involves research with human subjects, you will be required to complete a University of Northern Colorado Institutional Review Board (IRB) application before the start of the capstone project.
 Note that you will be expected to work on your capstone project during the summer between your first and second academic year.

 The course has three major components: